Once she was able to put words to her natural talents, she found a new set of tools to help her become stronger.

 As they got older, I reminded them about these talents and began to steer them toward furthering developing them.
 Kid One ended up becoming a Marketing and Communications Professional.
 Kid Two is an Industrial Designer.
 Kid Three is studying Mechanical Engineering.
 Kid Four is getting ready to study Animal Science.

-Are these strengths, or just natural talents?
+Are these skills, or just natural talents?

 According to Gallup StrengthsFinder, there is a difference: